Loxford School are proud to announce that we now have an Edible Playground.

 We are acutely aware that our modern world can have a negative effect on our overall wellbeing and so right at the very first point in the design for this area we wanted to have a mindfulness area.
 This would provide a calm place where staff and students could come and relax, eat their lunch or simply find a place to unwind.
 Our partners at Trees for Cities really understood this concept and through a series of designs we have the beginnings of a very special area.
 We say beginning as this will be a place which evolves over time.
 The mindfulness area is flanked along the edge of our Edible Playground by flowers and plants.
 The design aims to flower at different times in the year giving a constant focus as one plant comes into flower as another dies back.
 A series of wooden benches have been placed for students and staff to sit and enjoy the area.

 A series of wooden benches have been placed for students and staff to sit and enjoy the area.
 We successfully bid for tress and shrubs to frame the paths in the area.
-Thanks to The Woodlands Trust and The Mayor of London/The Conservation Volunteers we will have 160 tress and shrubs to plant between now and March 2019.
+Thanks to The Woodlands Trust and The Mayor of London/The Conservation Volunteers we will have 160 tress and shrubs to plant.

 Their aim is to give away 25,000 trees to community groups, schools, and other organisations across the city to make London greener and help bring cleaner, fresher air to all Londoners.
 We will plant Hawthorn, Common Dogwood, Blackthorn, Goat Willow and Guelder Rose to encourage wildlife and Mountain Ash/Rowan, Bird Cherry, Common Crab Apple, Grey Willow and Hazel to shade the benches in the summer.